fttx/barcode-to-pc-server/README.md

 ## Overview

-The project is divided in two modules/folders:
+The project is divided into two modules/folders:

-- electron: contains the core, native dependecies and helper scripts
+- electron: contains the core, native dependencies, and helper scripts
 - ionic: user interface

 When executing npm commands make sure to change the current directory to electron: `cd electron`.